DigiPie/kaya-folio/website/docs/contents.md

 </div>

-## Reviews and Summaries
+## Reviews

 Here, you will find my thoughts on articles, books, videos and other forms of media.
-I also maintain a [Recommendation List](recommends) of articles, books, videos, and more which I think are meaningful and insightful.
+I also maintain a [Reading List](reading-list) of articles, books, videos, and more which I think are meaningful and insightful.

-### Article Summaries
+### Article Reviews

 <div class="contentTableContainer">